DongChen06/Papers/README.md

 goal selection mechanism that sets goals for the low-level and selectively combines parts of suboptimal solutions leading to more successful task completions.
 A *conditional Variational Autoencoder (cVAE)* is used to encode the goal states.

 **Offline-to-Online**
 - Nair, Ashvin, et al. **"AWAC: Accelerating Online Reinforcement Learning with Offline Datasets."** (2020).
+> AWAC is that enforcing a policy update constraint implicitly on actor-critic methods results in a stable learning algorithm amenable for off-policy learning

 - Lee, Seunghyun, et al. **"Offline-to-Online Reinforcement Learning via Balanced Replay and Pessimistic Q-Ensemble."** arXiv preprint arXiv:2107.00591 (2021).
 > propose a balanced replay scheme that prioritizes samples encountered online while also encouraging the use of near-on-policy